mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 This is such a case when the replication on all slave has been stopped via `STOP SLAVE` or the current configuration was removed by `RESET SLAVE ALL`.

-As there are no slaves the replication topology cannot be computed and MaxScale can only check if the current monitored server was the master before: if that’s the case
+As there are no slaves the replication topology cannot be computed and MaxScale can only check if the current monitored server was the master before: if that's the case

 MySQL monitor adds to the server status field the `SERVER_STALE_STATUS` bit and a log entry appears in the Message Log file.